rafaelafilippozzi/First-order-methods-for-the-CHMP/README.md

     * `simplex_proj.m`: Projection onto unit simplex for SPG
     * `nonmonotoneArmijocriterion.m`: Nonmonotone Armijo Criterion for SPG.

-- Functions: Functions used to create the routine from sections 6.1 and 6.2.
+- Functions: auxiliary functions used by ExperimentsSection6_x.m
     * `artificialchmp.m`: Generates artificial instances of CHMP
     * `artificialfeasibilityproblem.m`: Generates artificial instances of linear programming feasibility problem
     * `generateArandom.m`: Generates A randomly according to a uniform distribution on the unit ball of Rm